ceramic-skate0/Ceramic/README.md

 # Ceramic
-A simple .Netcore application i built to do Red Teaming things for me. shhh this mean you can run it on Linux and Windows :)
+A simple .MET application I built to do common Red Teaming things for me.
-Also its a compile it your self kinda thing.
-If your unaware of how to do this Please Google it like a Red Teamer.

 # Contrib
 - Open an Issue
 - Do it yourself via a Pull Request

 # Usage:
-            CeramicSkate0's 1 stop shop in dotnet core to do random Red Team tasks via 1 app.
+            CeramicSkate0's 1 stop shop in dotnet to do random Red Team tasks via 1 app.
             Cuz I cant remember all the random commandline args and tools to do it.
             So yes things are case sensitive and yes the commandline inputs must be in order shown below.